To use Foundry to build smart contracts on Abstract, use the foundry-zksync fork.

 --chain 11124 \

-If successful, the output should look similar to the following:
+If successful, the output should look similar to the below output, and you can view your contract on a block explorer.

 Deployer: 0x9C073184e74Af6D10DF575e724DC4712D98976aC